Wall Street coasts to the finish of its best week in the last 5

 Expectations for inflation over the longer term crept higher, though they’re still below where they were in April, when Trump announced his worldwide tariffs.

-In the meantime, Wall Street continues to drift around its record heights.
+In the meantime, Wall Street continued to drift around its record heights.

-Oracle sank 4.1% and was one of the day's heaviest weights on the S&P 500 index.
-But that shaved only a bit off its surge from earlier in the week, when it soared to its best day on 1992 amid excitement about multibillion dollar contracts signed related to artificial-intelligence technology.
+Oracle sank 5.1% and was the single heaviest weight on the S&P 500 index.
+But that shaved only a bit off its surge from earlier in the week, when it soared to its best day since 1992 amid excitement about its winning multibillion dollar contracts related to artificial-intelligence technology.

 The European Commission said Friday that Microsoft’s final commitments to unbundle Teams from its Office software suite, including further tweaks following a market test in May and June, are enough to satisfy competition concerns.

-In stock markets abroad, indexes edged lower in Europe after rising in much of Asia.
+In stock markets abroad, indexes held relatively steady in Europe after mostly rising in Asia.

 Japan’s Nikkei 225 climbed 0.9% to another record, while Hong Kong’s Hang Seng rallied 1.2% for two of the bigger moves.